Community Shadows Workshop with Song

 *Some of these agreements are adaptions from adrienne marie brown's book Emergent Strategy.
 Some of them are collectively sourced.

-Cost: no charge for People of the Global Majority and a recognition of appreciation for the unpaid work that so many people of the global majority are already doing in these realms; for white folks, there is a $10-$40 income-based sliding scale fee: please self-select a payment based on (1) your income level and financial privilege, and (2) how strongly you want to support this work {see the Green Bottle Model for clarification and help self-selecting the appropriate payment}.
-Thirty percent of proceeds will be redistributed to the the National American Indian Women's Association - NAIWA (15%) and a black mutual aid org based out of Winston-Salem - TBA (15%).
+Cost: no charge for People of the Global Majority and a recognition of appreciation for the unpaid work that so many people of the global majority are already doing in these realms; for white-bodied folks, there is a $10-$40 income-based sliding scale fee with NOTAFLOF.
+Please self-select a payment based on (1) your income level and financial privilege, and (2) how strongly you want to support this work {see the Green Bottle Model for clarification and help self-selecting the appropriate payment}.
+Thirty percent of proceeds will be redistributed to the the National American Indian Women's Association - NAIWA (15%) and a Black mutual aid/reparations org based out of Winston-Salem - TBA (15%).

 Age limit: 18+

-About the Instructor: Frea Forager (pronounced FREE-yuh; she/they) helps people tap into the potent medicine of their own creativity and deepen their connection to the natural world through earth crafts.
+About Frea and Wild Earth Crafts: 🖤🤎🏳️⚧️🍉🪶Wild Earth Crafts supports DEI, LGBTQ+ rights, access for all bodies, a Free Palestine, Landback, reparations work, decolonization and collective liberation 🖤🤎🏳️⚧️🍉🪶Frea Forager (pronounced FREE-yuh; she/they) helps people tap into the potent medicine of their own creativity and deepen their connection to the natural world through earth crafts.
 She is committed to fostering an equitable and liberatory approach to craft work.
-Her teaching will thoughtfully explore how craft practices, education, and materials are connected to broader social issues such as historical and ongoing injustices, including land theft, historical and ongoing genocides, and systemic racism and oppression.
+Her teaching thoughtfully explores how craft practices, education, and materials are connected to broader social issues such as historical and ongoing injustices, including land theft, historical and ongoing genocides, and systemic racism and oppression.
 She will also share ways she is actively engaging in efforts towards repair and positive change.
 You can learn more about her and the work she does HERE.

-Refunds: Refunds minus a $10 processing fee are available up to two weeks before event.
-After that, a credit will be issued for a broom/basket purchase or future workshop.
+Refunds minus a $10 processing fee are available up to two weeks before event.
+After that, a 50% credit of the original payment can be transferred to a future workshop.